 Project aim and task:

-The aim of the project is to plan and construct such hybrid passive water treatment systems that allow year-round removal of nitrogen and heavy metals from waters in arctic conditions by combining existing knowledge about the individual modules and to test the hybrid treatment systems in selected pilot applications.
-On the basis of the obtained knowledge a tool for sizing and constructing hybrid passive treatment systems will be created.
+The project aims to plan and construct such hybrid passive water treatment systems that allow year-round removal of nitrogen and heavy metals from waters in arctic conditions by combining existing knowledge about the individual modules and to test the hybrid treatment systems in selected pilot applications.
+Based on the obtained knowledge, a tool for sizing and constructing hybrid passive treatment systems will be created.

 The project is divided into 4 work packages: